-Employer: 2% of gross payroll.
+Employer: 2% of covered payroll.

-The minimum monthly earnings for contribution purposes are equal to the legal minimum wage (18,898 CFA francs a month).
+The minimum monthly earnings for contribution purposes are equal to the legal minimum wage (28,847 CFA francs a month).

 The maximum monthly earnings for contribution purposes are 250,000 CFA francs.

 Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.